finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventTypesApi.md

             var apiInstance = new InstrumentEventTypesApi(config);
-            var instrumentEventType = "instrumentEventType_example";  // string | The type of instrument events that the template is applied to. var instrumentType = "instrumentType_example";  // string | The template is applied to events which originate from instruments of this type var scope = "scope_example";  // string | The scope in which the template lies. var transactionTemplateRequest = new TransactionTemplateRequest(); // TransactionTemplateRequest | A request defining a new transaction template to be created.
+            var instrumentEventType = "instrumentEventType_example";  // string | The type of instrument events that the template is applied to. var instrumentType = "instrumentType_example";  // string | The instrument type of the transaction template.
+The combination of the instrument              event type, instrument type and scope uniquely identifies a transaction template var scope = "scope_example";  // string | The scope in which the template lies. var transactionTemplateRequest = new TransactionTemplateRequest(); // TransactionTemplateRequest | A request defining a new transaction template to be created.